 *Please contact your HR representative if you have any questions regarding tuition reimbursement.

-The Nursing Clinical Ladder at Memorial Hermann The Woodlands provides a framework for the promotion and recognition of excellence in nursing practice.
-Promotion allows for additional clinical, professional and financial opportunities.
-To access the Clinical Ladder application packet for The Woodlands, please click HERE.
+The Nursing Professional Nurse Advancement Program (PNAP) at Memorial Hermann Health System provides a framework for the promotion and recognition of excellence in nursing practice.
+PNAP recognition allows for additional clinical, professional and financial opportunities.

 Partnerships with Schools of Nursing

-MH works closely with the Lone Star College System, The University of Texas, Texas Woman’s University and others – to expand and enhance their nursing programs.
-At any given time, 70 – 100 student nurses are gaining valuable training through clinical practicum.
-Our nursing internships cover a wide spectrum of specialties that enrich the professional practice of nursing in the community.
+MH works closely with the Lone Star College System, Sam Houston University, The University of Texas, Texas Woman’s University and others – to expand and enhance their nursing programs.
+At any given time, 100-125 student nurses are gaining valuable training through clinical practicum.
+Our nursing clinical placements cover a wide spectrum of specialties that enrich the professional practice of nursing in the community.

 Quality and Innovation